-14. Do my course credits from another institution transfer to Douglas College?
+15.Do my course credits from another institution transfer to Douglas College?

 Yes, several courses are University Transferrable (UT) and will transfer as equivalent courses into the Douglas College BA in Applied Criminology.
 Courses that do not transfer as equivalent can often be used as general or criminology specific electives.
-You can check http://www.bctransferguide.ca/ for transferability.
+You can check BC Transfer Guide or check the CRIM course in the Douglas College website: CRIM 1100 and click Course Transfers to determine transferability.

-15. Do I continue to build on my GPA if I transfer from another institution, or do I start with a new GPA?
+16.Do I continue to build on my GPA if I transfer from another institution?